jedi453/Add_Template_Page_to_PDF/README.md

 2. Open F-Droid and search for and install Termux.
 3. Open Termux and you'll need to do a few things:
     1. Update Termux: `apt update && apt upgrade -y`
-    2. Install Prerequisite packages: `apt install fzf pdftk curl -y`
+    2. Install Prerequisite packages: `apt install qpdf pdftk curl -y`
     3. Make a directory(Folder) `bin` in your Home Directory(Folder): `mkdir ~/bin`
     4. Termux Storage Permissions: `termux-setup-storage`.
 You'll have to accept the Permission change.
 If you're not comfortable with this, this program won't work for now.
     5. Make a link in your Home directory to your Books directory/folder.
 Normally: `ln -s /sdcard/Books ~/Books`, but if you have your PDFs somewhere else, `/sdcard/Books` will have to be replaced with the correct location.